rmaicle/rmaicle.github.io/_posts/c++/2015-12-12-An IF Function.md

 }();                                        END_IFF
 {% endhighlight %}

-And here is the preprocessor macro definitions as shown above.
+Here is the preprocessor macro definitions used above.
-It is possible to include the curly brackets into the preprocessor macros but the code wouldn't look like normal C/C++ code.

-{% highlight cpp linenos %}
+{% highlight cpp %}
 #define IFF(C)      [=] { if (!!(C))
 #efine END_IFF      }();
 {% endhighlight %}

 ### Variation One

-One possible variation is when the `else` block needs not be specified.
-There must be a way to specify that the function should return 2 if the condition is evaluated to `false`.
-But it will be awkward to write and confusing to read because of familiarity with the `if` statement.
-An `if` statement executes the following block if a condition is `true` and otherwise executes the `else` block if one is specified.
-In the code below, it reads, if some condition is true then return 2 else return 1.
-But the else block looks like it will be executed if the condition is true.
+When the return values are already known beforehand but some code needs to be executed depending on the condition.
+The following C++ code shows the scenario.

-{% highlight cpp linenos %}
+{% highlight cpp %}
-int a = IFF (some_condition, 2) {       // if some_condition is true then do
+int a = 0;
-    return 1;                           // this block else return 2.
+if (some_condition) {
+    a = 1;
+    // ... other code whe condition is true
+} else {
+    a = 2;
+    // ... other code whe condition is false
-} END_IFF
+}
 {% endhighlight %}

-The following code could be a solution:

-{% highlight cpp linenos %}
-#define IFF(C)      [=] { if (!!(C))
-#define END_IFF(R)  else { return R; }}();

-int a = IFF (some_condition) {          // if some_condition is true then do
-    return 1;                           // this block else return 2.
-} END_IFF (2)
-{% endhighlight %}

-### Variation Two

-Another variation is when the return values as the above are already known beforehand.
-It could be written as the following:
+The C++ code above may be written as a variation of the `IFF` preprocessor macro.

-{% highlight cpp linenos %}
+{% highlight cpp %}
-int a = IFF (some_condition, 1, 2) {    // specify return values
+int a = IFF (some_condition, 1, 2) {
     // code when condition is true
-    // return 1
 } else {
     // code when condition is false
-    // return 2
 } END_IFF
 {% endhighlight %}

-Possible preprocessor macro definitions:
+Line 1 tells us that when *some_condition* evaluates to `true`, it will return the first argument.
+Otherwise, the second argument is returned.

+An implementation of the preprocessor macros.

-{% highlight cpp linenos %}
+{% highlight cpp %}
 #define IFF(C, RT, RF)                      \
 [=] {                                       \
         bool b = !!(C);                     \
         decltype(RT) whenTrue = RT;         \
         decltype(RF) whenFalse = RF;        \
-        if (!!(C))
+        if (b)

 #define END_IFF                             \
         return b ? whenTrue : whenFalse;    \